manwar/perlweeklychallenge-club/challenge-144/james-smith/README.md

 The standard Ulam sequence (the (1, 2)-Ulam sequence) starts with U1 = 1 and U2 = 2.
 Then for n > 2, Un is defined to be the smallest integer that is the sum of two distinct earlier terms in exactly one way and larger than all earlier terms.***

 ## The solution

+For ulam numbers - we use an array and a hash to store previous ulam numbers.
+That allows us to quickly find those which have 1 unique partition.
+We do this with the grep in the 3rd line of the function.
+We then continue until the the array has the appropriate size.
+(We know there will be at least one solution the sum of the last two ulam numbers)

 ```perl
 sub ulam {